 Practice Good Self Care

 Stress is one of the most common consequences of caring for two generations at once.
-Balancing the responsibilities of raising children and caring for aging parents with relaxation and play is vital over the long-haul.
+Balancing the responsibilities of raising children and caring for aging parents with relaxation and play is vital over the long haul.
 Remember that adequate rest and good nutrition will provide you with the extra energy you’ll need when times get tough.
 Most importantly, remember that you don’t have to do it alone!
-The Law Office of Keoni Souza is ready to assist you when duty calls.
+We are ready to assist you when duty calls.

 Now is the perfect time to schedule a Family Wealth Planning Session, where we’ll review your current financial situation in light of your future responsibilities.
-With my assistance, you’ll gain the confidence of knowing you’re making the most empowered, informed and educated legal and financial decisions for yourself and the ones you love.
+With our assistance, you’ll gain the confidence of knowing you’re making the most empowered, informed, and educated legal and financial decisions for yourself and the ones you love.